segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 Segment recommends keeping your data for at least 30 days to enable [replays](/docs/guides/what-is-replay/) of your data.

-To view the data retention settings, navigate to **Privacy > Settings > Data Retention** in Segment.
+To change your data retention settings, navigate to **Privacy > Settings > Data Retention** in Segment.

 ### Workspace Default Archive Retention Period